-After reading our first story about Jesus’ arrest and death in the The Beginner’s Bible.
-We talked about how some people did not like Jesus and that everyone who loved Jesus, liked we do was so sad.
+After reading our first story about Jesus’ arrest and death in the The Beginner’s Bible, we talk about how some people did not like Jesus and that everyone who loved Jesus, like we do, was so sad.

 Resurrection Lesson – Part 2

 Then, we read the second story of our class time which was Jesus’ resurrection in the The Beginner’s Bible.
 We talked about how God and Jesus knew all along that this was the plan and how we are thankful everyday that Jesus died and rose again!